 Xacuti masala is a traditional Goan spice blend used to make the famous Goan curries like chicken xacuti, mutton xacuti, or shark xacuti.

-Xacuti is medium to hot, but you can reduce spice by deseeding chilies or using fewer.
+Xacuti is medium to hot, but you can reduce the spice by deseeding chilies or using fewer.

 Preeti